 So, we gathered a team of incredible writers and storytellers, and re-launched Hello There, Friend in the fall of 2017 as a collaborative blog.
 Now, instead of daily letters, we publish personal essays about everyday life, paying attention, honesty, and gratitude.

 Hello There, Friend is and always has been a place where women can share their lives in the hopes of unearthing something deeper.
-It is a space where we voice our hopes and dreams and fears, our desire to live lives of integrity and purpose where we seek to be mindful and present and above all grateful.
+This is where we tell our stories.

 Our previous letter-writing posts can be found here.